These are easy slow cooker recipes

 Read our easy vegan meal plan for beginners here or our vegetarian meal plan here.
 None of these are set in stone, and can be changed up depending on what your family like to eat.

-Slow cooker meals for kids
+Slow cooker family meals on a budget

 There are loads of slow cooker recipes for kids out there, but the best ones are made from cheaper cuts of meats with vegetables to bulk them out.
 Trust me, no one will be any the wiser.
 If you do want quality meat that’s cheaper than try Muscle Foods, who deliver fresh meat direct to your door.